Health Education and Health Promotion Department (HED/CHE/SHE/HWM)

 Program Development in Community Health Education

 Community health analysis specific to community health education program development.
 Individual students develop knowledge of the following program development components: (1) needs, (2) objectives, (3) learning activities, (4) settings, (5) evaluation.
 Skills are developed in program planning and program implementing.
 Two hours for in-class activities are complemented by out-of-class program development experience.
-Prerequisite: PH 340 or CHE 340; CHE 350; admission to public health and community health education.
-Offered Fall, Spring.
+Prerequisite: CHE 340 or PH 340; CHE 350 or CHE 380; admission to public health and community health education.
+Offered Occasionally.

 CHE 450 Cr.3

 Implementation, Administration, and Evaluation of Health Education Programs